Roads and Coaches

 Typically the company had to deal with the opposition of landowners who were horrified at the prospect of a rail line crossing their property.
 One was Joseph Arkwright of Mark Hall who petitioned the House of Commons in a vain attempt to keep the railway off his land.
 Because he was convinced that the line would never go beyond Bishops Stortford he argued that it "cannot be of any public advantage sufficient to justify the proposed invasion of the property of your Petitioner".
 However, he agreed to withdraw his objection when the company offered him in £7,800 to compensate for the thirteen acres required.

-The 1921 Ordnance Survey map shows that Harlow Mill station yard contained a large set of cattle pens and a substantial Railway Hotel, built in 1880 by the local brewer Philip Chaplin.
+The Harlow station yard also contained the impressive Station Hotel, built in 1880 by local brewer Philip Chaplin, on land purchased from the Eastern Counties (later Great Eastern) Railway.
+The purchase agreement stipulated that a hotal costing no less than £450 be built within a year.
 The hotel never prospered.
-When I first saw it in 1977, it had been abandoned for many years.
-In the 1980s it enjoyed a brief new life as a nightclub before it was demolished in the early 1990s.
-In the 1940s and 1950s Holbrook and Sons machine tool manufacturers had a large precision lathe plant north-east of the station.
+When I first saw it in 1977 it had been abandoned for many years, probably since the late 1950s.
+Inthe 1980s it enjoyed a brief new life as a nightclub (Eneeks) before being damaged by fire and demolished in the early 1990s.